 Hargis has served in a number of different faculty and administrative roles during his tenure at UCA including being the EPIC Residential College Rector and an associate professor in the department of marketing and management.
 His teaching and research interests focus on leadership, organizational behavior, and entrepreneurship.
 His research has been published in respected journals such as Personnel Psychology, Journal of Managerial Issues, Journal of Vocational Behavior, and Human Relations.
 He serves on the editorial board for the Journal of Organizational Behavior and several regional and state advisory boards focusing on entrepreneurship and economic development.

-Wright holds a Bachelor of Arts in English and Theater from Morningside College, an MA in English and American Literature from the University of Arkansas, and an MFA in Creative Writing from Bowling Green State University.
+Wright holds a Bachelor of Arts in English and Theater from Morningside College, a Master of Arts in English and American Literature from the University of Arkansas, and a Master of Fine Arts in Creative Writing from Bowling Green State University.

 He is the author of many books including “Fractal Cut-Ups” from Kattywompas Press in 2012.
 His writing has widely appeared in magazines and journals ranging from “McSweeney’s” to “Rolling Stone.”
 He received an Individual Artist Award in Poetry from the Arkansas Arts Council in 2002.